willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 We found across all species that the sensitivity of $\lambda$ was highest for temperature, followed by conspecific competition.
 Previous studies assessing the relative effects of climate and competition on tree performance have reported contrasting results.
-For example, some studies suggest that competition exerts a stronger influence on growth than climate [@GomezAparicio2011; @LeSquin2021], whereas others report the opposite pattern [@CopenhaverParry2016].
+For example, some studies suggest that competition exerts a stronger influence on growth than climate [@GomezAparicio2011; @LeSquin2021], whereas others report the opposite observation [@CopenhaverParry2016].
 Moreover, the relative importance of climate and competition can vary across demographic components, with growth often being more sensitive to competition and fecundity more sensitive to climate [@Clark2011].
 Indeed, five dominant tree species in Poland showed high sensitivity to climate, with fecundity declining under warming temperatures [@foest2025forest].

-These contrasting findings may partly arise because sensitivity is frequently evaluated for individual demographic rates rather than for their integrated effect on population growth.
+These contrasting findings may partly arise because sensitivity is frequently evaluated for specific components of demography rather than for their integrated effect on population growth.
 This is particularly critical since $\lambda$ does not respond equally to all demographic components.
 Our additional sensitivity analyses revealed that $\lambda$ was most responsive to recruitment, followed by survival, with a comparatively smaller contribution from growth (see Supplementary Material 3).
 Given that recruitment tends to be more sensitive to temperature [@Clark2011; @foest2025forest], this greater elasticity of $\lambda$ to recruitment may explain why population growth rate is overall more sensitive to climate than to competition.